matomo-org/developer-documentation/docs/how-piwik-works.md

 As a result, there are two kinds of plugins:

 - default plugins provide Piwik's base features: they are included in the repository and in the distribution
-- additional plugins can be installed manually (by copying them in the `plugin/` folder) or through Piwik's web interface
+- additional plugins can be installed manually (by copying them in the `plugins/` folder) or through [Piwik's MarketPlace](http://plugins.piwik.org/) in the web interface

 ## The codebase